China's Baidu looks to mobile search for growth

 | SHANGHAI/SAN FRANCISCO

-SHANGHAI/SAN FRANCISCO China's top search engine, Baidu Inc(BIDU.O), plans to begin monetising its mobile search traffic and social media platforms this year in an effort to boost growth outside its traditional PC domain, Baidu's chief executive said on Friday.
+SHANGHAI/SAN FRANCISCO China's top search engine, Baidu Inc, plans to begin monetizing its mobile search traffic and social media platforms this year in an effort to boost growth outside its traditional PC domain, Baidu's chief executive said on Friday.

 On Thursday, the company reported fourth-quarter earnings slightly ahead of Wall Street's estimates on strong revenue growth, sending its shares up 1 percent in after-hours trade.